alex107ivanov/ratio-iX3M/README.md

 Here I'm going to share all my addons, researches and information about <a href="https://www.ratio-computers.eu/en/12-ix3m-dive-computers">Ratio iX3M</a> dive computer.

-You are welcome to add anything you think would be useful to other owhers of this computers.
+You are welcome to add anything you think would be useful to other owners of this computer.

 # Data connector of Ratio iX3M